victortg95/Precipitacion_Mx_Explorer_Tool/README.md

     |
     ├── README.md         <- Main Readme file with the description of the project.
     |
-    ├── CONTRIBUTING.md   <- Steps yo contribute to the project.
+    ├── CONTRIBUTING.md   <- Steps to contribute to the project.
     |
     ├── CITATION.md       <- Way to cite the project.
     |